For the latest release, use:

 packages, and a C compiler, as

-pip may download and attempt to
+pip will download and attempt to

 build and install psycopg2 before installing Pyrseas.